Vietnam Multimedia Corporation: History

 VTC originated from the Radio and Television Equipment Repair and Warranty Service Enterprise, established on February 12, 1988, under Decision No. 33/QĐ-BTT issued by the Ministry of Information.
 Later, on March 25, 1993, this enterprise was converted into the Information Technology Investment and Development Company (Intedico) under Decision No. 288/QĐ by the Ministry of Culture and Information.

 In December 1996, the Vietnam Television Technology Investment and Development Company (VTC) was established through the merger of two companies, Ratimex and Telexim, into Intedico, under the Vietnam Television (VTV).
 On June 26, 2003, VTC was transferred from Vietnam Television to the Ministry of Post and Telecommunications (now the Ministry of Information and Communications).

 Later, on July 29, 2005, the Vietnam Television Technology Investment and Development Company was converted into the Multimedia Corporation - VTC.

 On June 28, 2010, VTC was converted into a one-member limited liability company (LLC) wholly owned by the state under Decision No. 929/QĐ-BTTTT of the Ministry of Information and Communications.

+Between 2012 and 2015, VTC implemented a restructuring plan to optimize its organization and focus on key business areas, in accordance with Decision No. 28/QD-BTTTT dated January 11, 2013.

+In 2025, the VTC Corporation Party Committee will be transferred to the direct control of the Party Committee of the Ministry of Culture, Sports and Tourism.
+On December 5, 2025, the Corporation will be officially transferred to the direct control of this ministry.